Last update: 02/19/2024

 For the end of the afternoon, the most courageous can decide to go up by car in direction of the airport to the “plateau des ânes”.
 Difficult to explain the place in detail, but you have to go up all the switchbacks which dominate the village, and drive about 10 to 15 minutes as if you were coming back to the plane.
 You arrive at one point on a kind of natural plateau, rather flat.
 On your left, you have 3 electric poles, you can park yourself here.
 Below, you can see the end of the airstrip of the airport.
 Around 5.30pm / 6pm, the magical evening lights come to illuminate the pillars.
 I was really lucky to see them so unobstructed the night I passed by.
-The views on the mountain side and on the sea side are sublime at this hour.
+The views on the mountain side and on the sea side are sublime and breathtaking at this hour.

 In any case, if you come visit the island of Ua Pou, I recommend you to stay at least 3 to 4 days and rent a car (see practical details below).
 Plan a full day to explore the east coast of the island.
 I would advise starting with the village furthest along this coast, Hakatao.
 It is actually on the southwest coast of the island, but only accessible from the east.
 Enjoy the magnificent viewpoints all along the road.
 Ideally, bring fruit and water for the day as you will find almost nothing on the road.